-Wandle Housing Association Ltd, Second Floor, Minerva House, 3-5 Montague Close, London, SE1 9BB
+Wandle Housing Association Ltd, Second Floor, 230 Blackfriars Road, London SE1 8NW

 Wandle Housing Association (Wandle) processes personal data to allow us to deliver services to our customers.
 In legal terms Wandle is the controller of the personal data you have provided to us.
 This Statement explains what personal information we collect from you, how we collect it and what we use it for.

 The information we collect

 Wandle will only collect the personal data we need from you to deliver our services.
 The type of information we collect from you depends on our relationship with you.
 We will have different data for people who rent homes from us, than those who use our community investment services, or are our employees.